sphinx-labs/sphinx/specs/sphinx-module-factory.md

 ## High-level Invariants

-- The `SphinxModule` implementation deployed in the `SphinxModuleFactory`'s constructor must be the implementation used for all `SphinxModule` proxies deployed by the `SphinxModuleFactory`.
 - It must be possible to deploy and enable a `SphinxModule` for a Gnosis Safe that already exists.
 - It must be possible for anybody to execute a single transaction that deploys a Gnosis Safe at a deterministic address, deploys a `SphinxModule` at a deterministic address, and enables the `SphinxModule`, as described in the [previous section](TODO(end)).
 - If the deployment strategy described in the [previous section](TODO(end)) succeeds on one network, it must always succeed on another network (assuming that the appropriate factories have been deployed first).
 For example, this invariant would be violated if the following scenario is possible: